US EPA tightens rules to clean up toxic coal ash at power plants

 "Many of these communities have been disproportionately impacted by pollution for far too long.
 This proposal will better protect their health and our environment," said EPA Administrator Michael Regan.

-The groups that filed the petition last year, led by Earthjustice, found that the EPA exempted coal ash heaps at nearly 300 landfills in 38 states.
+The groups that filed the petition last year, represented by Earthjustice, found that the EPA exempted coal ash heaps at 566 landfills and dumps at 242 coal plants in 40 states.

+Now, plant owners in states including Illinois, Indiana, Tennessee, New Mexico and Florida with some unregulated coal ash dumps would be required to monitor and clean up all coal ash at a given site, Earthjustice said.

+"Power plants will finally lose their hall pass to leave coal ash wherever they dumped it," said Lisa Evans, senior counsel for Earthjustice, adding EPA should strengthen the proposal to include coal ash that was used as construction fill at playgrounds, schools, and throughout neighborhoods.

 ((valerie.volcovici@thomsonreuters.com;))